ongunm/s_ssh/README.md

 - On connect, the client uploads `host_functions.zsh` to the remote home as `~/.host_functions.zsh`.
 - Every remote command is prefixed with `source ~/.host_functions.zsh; ...` so it works without touching `~/.zshrc`.
 - Works without a desktop login on the host as long as `sshd` is running and reachable.

+## macOS Notes
+- Fully supported.
+If the tray icon doesn’t appear, the app still runs; start with `python3 client.py`.
+- Ensure Tk is available (install via python.org or `brew install python-tk`).
+- Approve tray/icon permissions if prompted.
+- SSH, key handling, and auto-upload of `host_functions.zsh` work the same as on Linux.